 See the full side-by-side comparison of every sentence added, removed, and modified.

-🔒 Full diff — WatcherThe detected change shows only a minor, non-substantive difference in the GitHub repository metadata: the pull request count increased from …
+🔒 Full diff — MonitorThe detected change shows a single metadata update to the DeepSeek-R1 LICENSE file on GitHub: the issue count changed from …

-The detected change appears to be a metadata update in the GitHub repository interface (issue count changed from 17 to …
+The detected change shows a minor metadata update in DeepSeek's public repository interface: the pull request count changed from 25 …

 Get alerted when this policy changes again — including what changed and why it matters.